Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia

 \section{Abstract}

-We investigate the origin of frequency clusters — states where multiple groups of oscillators with distinct mean frequencies coexist.
-We use the Kuramoto model with inertia, where identical oscillators are globally coupled.
-First, we study the creation of two frequency clusters in the thermodynamic limit.
-Via numerical bifurcation analysis, we confirm that two frequency clusters are created by homoclinic bifurcations.
-Both clusters can lose their phase-synchrony in transcritical or period-doubling bifurcations.
-Furthermore, we investigate the creation of three frequency clusters in a system of seven oscillators.
-Here, the frequency clusters are destabilized by a longitudinal and a transversal period-doubling bifurcation, and the frequency clusters are also created by homoclinic bifurcations.
-We find that the emergence of three or more frequency clusters via a homoclinic bifurcation implies the creation of a triplet locked state, where the frequency differences exhibit a rational relation.
-Besides the creation of frequency clusters via a homoclinic bifurcation, we state that Hopf bifurcations cannot create frequency clusters in phase oscillators, and frequency clusters can only be created by global bifurcations.
+We investigate the origin of frequency clusters – states in which multiple groups of oscillators with different mean frequencies coexist – in the globally coupled Kuramoto model with inertia and identical oscillators.
+Two frequency clusters are studied in the thermodynamic limit, three frequency clusters with a system of seven oscillators.
+Using bifurcation analysis, we demonstrate that in both cases the frequency clusters emerge through homoclinic bifurcations.
+In the case of three frequency clusters, this necessarily entails the formation of a triplet locked state, characterized by rational relations among the mean frequency differences.
+The individual clusters may lose phase-synchrony via either transcritical or period-doubling bifurcations.
+Finally, we establish that Hopf bifurcations cannot generate frequency clusters in phase oscillator systems.
+Instead, they can only arise through global bifurcations.